How a Midwestern healthcare system created a faster way to hire and onboard thousands of hard-to-find professionals with iCIMS.

-As with many large healthcare systems, intense competition for nurses leads to attrition, with personnel gaining experience and leaving their jobs for sometimes less than a dollar more an hour.
+As with many large healthcare systems, intense competition for nurses leads to attrition, with employees gaining experience and leaving their jobs for sometimes less than a dollar more an hour.

-Mercy Health’s previous talent solutions did not offer a great experience for anyone, including candidates, line Managers, and recruiters.
-The organisation was growing quickly and their legacy ATS was having trouble keeping up.
+Mercy Health’s previous talent solutions did not offer a great experience for anyone, including candidates, hiring managers, and recruiters.
+The organization was growing quickly and their legacy ATS was having trouble keeping up.